bbb1000d/gameworking/README.md

 # install dependencies
 pnpm install

-# create/update the Prisma client and seed game content
+# create/update the SQLite database and seed game content
-pnpm --filter @rogue/server db:migrate
-pnpm --filter @rogue/server db:seed
+pnpm --filter @rogue/server db:setup
+# optional: customise credentials by copying apps/server/.env.example to apps/server/.env

 # run the API and client with hot reload in two terminals
 pnpm --filter @rogue/server dev pnpm --filter @rogue/client dev
 ```

 Open <http://localhost:5173> to play the demo.
-The client expects the API at <http://localhost:3000> by default.
-Use
+The client expects the API at <http://localhost:4000> by default.
+The
-`docker-compose up --build` if you prefer Docker to manage Postgres, the API, and the client bundle automatically.
+development workflow now uses a local SQLite database stored in `apps/server/prisma/dev.db`, so no external services are
+required.
+If you prefer Docker (and PostgreSQL) run `docker-compose up --build`; the compose file now sets
+`DATABASE_PROVIDER=postgresql` for you.

+### GitHub Codespaces

+Codespaces works out of the box—launch a new Codespace for the repository and run the quick start commands above.
+The
+forwarded ports for the Vite dev server (5173) and Fastify API (4000) are automatically detected by VS Code.

+Need PostgreSQL instead of SQLite?
+Set `DATABASE_PROVIDER=postgresql` and `DATABASE_URL` to your connection string before
+running any of the database scripts.
+The Docker workflow already configures these values.

 ## Everyday commands